Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Editing includes correcting sentence structure to ensure grammatical accuracy and clarity. - What does infer mean in reading?
+Rationale: Editing includes correcting sentence structure to ensure grammatical accuracy and clarity.

 A. Copy text